gdeepank/capstone-thesis/README.md

 3. test.txt file contains all file names present in the directory with a .jpg extension.
 4. Now enter ctrl+f and remove main directory details, for excel to pull images into it we need to give details of subdirectories and filenames starting with a " ./ " so we replace first backslash \ with ./ and the second one with /.
 5. Open a new excel workbook and go to Data tab > Get & Transform Data group > From Text/CSV.
 Click Load to import all the data.
 6. Save the excel notebook (as csv is optional).
 Dataset is now ready to be used for data sciece tasks.
-This is data.csv.
+This is data.xlsx.
 7. Use the test.sh bash script to convert the jpg images to dicom formatted images.
 This process is carried out on a linux terminal.
 8. Place the bash script in each subdirectories and run it accordingly.
 Make a new directory using 'mkdir' command.
 9. Command to move all dcm files to the new created directory:-- mv *.dcm new-directory-name.